wp-plugins/signature-watermark/readme.txt

 == Description ==

-This plugin allows you to watermark your uploaded images using a PNG image file with transparency as well as text signature.
+This plugin allows you to Automatically add a watermark to all images as they are uploaded to the WordPress Media Library.
+The plugin uses PNG watermark images with transparency for precise control over the appearance of the watermarks.
+This plugin also supports simple text watermarks with adjustable color, size and transparency.
+The plugin can be configured to apply 'text and image', 'text only' or 'image only' watermarks.
 The user friendly settings page allows for control over the appearance of your watermark.
+The watermark preview feature allows for easy testing of the plugin settings.
-You can set your watermarks to always be a specific percentage of the target image.
+The watermark size is controlled as a percentage of the target image, 50% means the watermark will be half the width of the target image.

-<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/signature-watermark-ultra/">**Upgrade to Signature Watermark Ultra**</a> for advanced
+<a href="http://MyWebsiteAdvisor.com/tools/wordpress-plugins/signature-watermark/">**Upgrade to Signature Watermark Ultra**</a> for advanced
 watermark features including:

 * Manually Apply Watermarks to Images Previously Uploaded
 * Fully Adjustable Text and Image Watermark Positions
+* Adjustable JPEG Image Output Quality
 * Highest Quality Watermarks using Image Re-sampling rather than Re-sizing
 * Lifetime Priority Support and Update License